ShanonPearce/ASH-Toolset/index.md

 Run the application as administrator to launch the GUI.
 It may take a few seconds for it to launch.

 ### GUI Overview
-The app contains the following 3 tabs:
+The app contains the following tabs:
 - The 'Quick Configuration’ tab can be used to directly apply headphone correction and binaural room simulation in Equalizer APO
 - The ‘Filter & Dataset export’ tab can be used to export correction filters and binaural datasets to a local directory
+- The ‘Acoustic Space Import’ tab can be used to import acoustic impulse responses and use them as acoustic spaces in the binaural simulations
+- The ‘Room target Generator’ tab can be used to create customised room target responses
 - The ‘Additional Tools & Settings’ tab contains some miscellaneous options and log messages